domoticz/domoticz/dzVents/documentation/README.md

 Another important issue: the way it is implemented right now, the `every xx minutes` and `every xx hours` is a bit limited.
 The interval resets at every \*:00  (for minutes) or 00:* for hours.
 You need an interval that is an integer divider of 60 (or 24 for the hours).
 So you can do every 1, 2, 3, 4, 5, 6, 10, 12, 15, 20 and 30 minutes only.

 # The domoticz object
 The domoticz object passed as the first parameter to the `execute` function contains everything you need to interact with your domotica system.
-It provides all the information about your devices, scenes, groups, variables and has all the methods needed to inspect and manipulate them.
+It provides all information made available by the domoticz event system about your custom- and system events, devices, scenes, groups, hardware modules and variables and has methods needed to inspect and manipulate them.
 Getting this information is easy:

 `domoticz.time.isDayTime` or `domoticz.devices('My sensor').temperature` or `domoticz.devices('My sensor').lastUpdate.minutesAgo`.